 What about naps?
 Well, for those of you without sleep problems, naps should not be an issue.
 However, if you have trouble falling asleep at night or staying asleep throughout the night, napping may be the culprit.

-Limit your naps to a maximum of 30 minutes and try to have it before 3 pm.
+Limit your naps to a maximum of 30 minutes and try to have them before 3 pm.

 Do you watch TV in your bedroom?
-Although late night news are interesting, watching the day’s highlights may not be the best way to let your mind wind down at the end of the day.
+Although late-night news is interesting, watching the day’s highlights may not be the best way to let your mind wind down at the end of the day.
 If you absolutely need to watch TV to fall asleep, try something light without violence.

 If all that fails, you can try adding a few good habits to your sleep routine.
 Who knows, you might find and cure your critical cause of insomnia.
 For example: